-In addition to paying the daily rental price, a person usually has to be at least 25 years old and have a major credit card in his or her name in order to rent a car.
-Some companies charge younger drivers an additional daily rate.
+In addition to paying the daily rental price, a person must be 21 years old, have a valid driver license from your home country and have a major credit card in his or her name in order to rent a car.
+Some companies charge younger drivers (21-24) an additional daily rate.
 Basic liability insurance is usually included in the rate, and more coverage may be purchased at the time of rental.
-IIE has a code you can use to get a discount on a rental car and avoid the fee for being under 25.
+IIE has a discount code you can use to get a discount on a rental car and avoid the fee for being under 25: